spikestats/spikestats.github.io/features/match-history.md

 The match history page in Spike Stats provides an intuitive and interactive way to review your recent Valorant games — complete with performance graphs and filtering options.

-## 🕹️ Track Your Latest 200 Matches
+## 🕹️ Track Your Matches

-Spike Stats displays your **most recent 200 Valorant matches** in an easy-to-swipe layout organized by game modes.
+Spike Stats displays your **Valorant matches** in an easy-to-swipe layout organized by game modes.

-> Looking for older matches?
-Don’t worry — you can find all of them in the [Matches Archive](/features/matches-archive).
+> All your matches are permanently recorded and neatly categorized by episode & act in the [Matches Archive](/features/matches-archive).

 ## 🎮 Swipe Between Game Modes